Roman Urdu: Film industry

 Bollywood, India's major film industry, uses a version of Roman script as the main script for its film titles.
 This is because Bollywood films have an appeal for viewers across South Asia and even in the Middle East.
 The Devanāgarī script is used mostly by Hindi speakers while the Perso-Arabic script is used primarily by Urdu speakers.
 The language used in Bollywood films is often called Hindi, but most dialogues are actually written in Hindustani—they can be understood by Urdu and Hindi speakers alike.
-Because the film industry wants to reach the largest possible audience, just using the Devanāgarī or Perso-Arabic script would be unfavorable for the Bollywood industry as few individuals are literate in both scripts.
+Because the film industry wants to reach the largest possible audience, just using the Devanāgarī or Perso-Arabic script would be unfavourable for the Bollywood industry as few individuals are literate in both scripts.
 For this reason, the neutral Roman script is used for Bollywood film titles, though some films include the Hindi and Urdu scripts as well.

 The similar circumstances are also applied with Pakistan's Lollywood filming industry, where, along with the Urdu name or title of the movie, a Roman Urdu title is always provided for viewers.
+It has also become very prevalent in Pakistani commercial advertisement industry, as slangs and statements in the commercials use Roman Urdu to make the advertisement more highlighted.

 Internet

-Roman Urdu used on the Internet is non standard and has irregular spelling.
+Roman Urdu used on the Internet is non-standard and has irregular spelling.
 Users who use Roman Urdu on the Internet try to imitate English orthography.
 In most cases they are unaware of the fact that English spelling is not always phonetic.

+Education

+Roman Urdu is increasingly used in educational resources aimed at diaspora communities and non-native speakers.
+Kids Bolo has pioneered the use of Roman Urdu in both print and digital formats to teach Urdu.
+Their approach includes illustrated books written in Roman Urdu and interactive online conversation classes, which simplify language learning for students familiar with the Latin alphabet but not the traditional Urdu script.
+This methodology helps learners achieve conversational fluency and encourages cultural connection through language.

-Romanization schemes
+Romanisation schemes

-There are several Romanization standards for writing Urdu among them the most prominent are Uddin and Begum Urdu-Hindustani Romanization, ALA-LC romanization and ArabTeX.
+There are several Romanisation standards for writing Urdu among them the most prominent are Uddin and Begum Urdu-Hindustani Romanisation, ALA-LC romanisation and ArabTeX.

 There are two main problems with existing Roman Urdu schemes.
-Either they are not reversible to Urdu script or they don't allow pronouncing the Urdu words properly.
+Either they are not reversible to Urdu script or they do not allow pronouncing the Urdu words properly.
 Another shortcoming is that a lot of Roman Urdu schemes confuse the Urdu letter 'Choti He' which has the sound of voiceless glottal fricative with 'Do Chasham He' which is used as a digraph for aspirated consonants in Urdu script.
 The digraphs "Sh" for letter Shin and "Zh" for letter Zhe also cause problems as they could be interpreted as the letter Sin and 'Choti He' or letter Ze and 'Choti He' respectively.
 Most Roman Urdu schemes also do not take much consideration of Urdu orthography and the spelling system.